1 in 20 Households Need Food Assistance

 The Community Food Assistance Network provides essential meals, shelter, nutrition outreach, counselling and connection to many other services.

-Our fleet of refrigerated trucks, large cooler and freezer make it possible to safely transport and store thousands of pounds of fresh, frozen and non-perishable food.
+Our fleet of refrigerated trucks, on-site coolers and freezer ensure we are safely storing and transporting thousands of pounds of fresh, frozen and non-perishable food every day.

 Through community partnerships, we obtain and distribute emergency food from our neighbours for our neighbours.